dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **Cons**

 1. Setup is slightly complex with the setting up of EFS and endpoints.
-1. EFS is not serverless?
+1. EFS is not serverless.
 Need to pay for the services of EFS  irrespective of its usage

 **Reference**